Q. Is there a cap on the amount of Medicare services you can use? I’ve had several expensive surgeries, and I’m worried that my benefits may run out.

 Psychiatric hospital stays: Medicare covers only 190 days of inpatient care in a psychiatric hospital in your lifetime.
 A psychiatric hospital is defined as a facility that provides care only for patients with mental health conditions.
 There’s no lifetime limit for mental health treatment you receive as an inpatient in a general hospital.
 Medicare’s 60 lifetime reserve days, as explained above, cannot be used to extend the 190-day limit for stays in psychiatric hospitals, but can be used for inpatient mental health treatment in general hospitals.

-Skilled nursing facility (SNF) benefit: This benefit is available if you need continuing skilled nursing care after you’ve been in the hospital for at least three days, under certain conditions, as explained here, but it comes with limits.
-Medicare pays the full cost for up to 20 days; from day 21 through day 100, you pay a share of the cost ($133.50 a day in 2009); beyond 100 days, you pay the full cost.
+Skilled nursing facility (SNF) benefit: This benefit is available if you need continuing skilled nursing care after you’ve been in the hospital for at least three days, under certain conditions, but it comes with limits.
+Medicare pays the full cost for up to 20 days; from day 21 through day 100, you pay a share of the cost ($152 a day in 2014); beyond 100 days, you pay the full cost.
 Some or all of these costs may be covered if you have additional insurance coverage through Medicaid, employer health insurance, long-term care insurance or medigap supplementary insurance—check your policy to find out.